PechayClub/BurnutsPlusTNTandDisparityMod/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+Use this section to tell people about which versions of your project are currently being supported.

 | Version | Supported          |
 | ------- | ------------------ |